sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 If the overaly doesn't exist you can create it: create a new `.dts` file with the description of the hardware you want to apply to the base device tree.

 If the overlay file exist you can dinamically create the dts.
-If you don't have it already installed, install the dtc compiler with  `sudo apt-get install device-tree-compilier`
+If you don't have it already installed, install the dtc compiler with  `sudo apt-get install device-tree-compiler`

 Use the `dtc` compiler to compile the overlay source file into a device tree overlay (`.dtbo`) file: